Zodi-ark/Final-Fantasy-Tactics-The-Ivalice-Chronicles-Texture-Pack/README.md

 # Version List

 ### `v1.0 | "Noble Endeavors"`
-- Portrait border, red/blue vignette, and battle pointer has been removed.
+- Battle portrait border, red/blue vignette, and battle pointer have been removed.
 - All maps have been given a boost to saturation, contrast, and clarity.
 - Various dramatic lighting adjustments.

 # Upcoming Considerations
+- [ ] Battle Portrait Clean Up
 - [ ] Summons
 - [ ] Sword Skills
-- [ ] Portrait Clean Up

 # Known Issues
 -Light values can vary greatly on different monitors; especially on HDR displays.